sourcegraph-testing/gitpod/dev/loadgen/README.md

 You can find a short explanation of this tool in this [loom video](https://www.loom.com/share/6487e3403c0746cc97bb3f766e15fab6).

 ## How to run a benchmark
-- Ensure your kubeconfig has the configuration for the cluster you want to benchmark.
-You can use kubecdl to update your kubeconfig with the cluster information
+- Ensure thy kubeconfig has the configuration for the cluster you want to benchmark.
+You can use kubecdl to update thy kubeconfig with the cluster information
   ```console
   $ kubecdl -p workspace-clusters [cluster-name]
   $ kubectx [cluster-name]